E3SM-Project/e3sm_diags/docs/html/_sources/quickguides/quick-guide-general.rst.txt

         python run_e3sm_diags.py --multiprocessing --num_workers=32

 We could have also set these multiprocessing parameters in the ``run_e3sm_diags.py`` as well.
-But we're showing that you can still submit parameters via the command line.
+But you can also submit parameters via the command line.

 This new way of running is implemented in version 2.0.0, in order to prepare ``e3sm_diags`` for accomodating more diagnostics sets with set-specific parameters.
 The above run has the same results has :ref:`the parameter file linked here <cori-params-v1>`, which was run using ``e3sm_diags -p lat_lon_demo.py``.

-Once you ran the diagnostics in an interactive session or via a batch job, open the following webpage to view the results.
+Once you've run the diagnostics in an interactive session or via a batch job, open the following webpage to view the results.

     ::